 The City of Duncan is committed to achieving our community’s target of zero-waste.
 Please continue to help us reduce, reuse and recycle.
-Download the 2020-2021 Collection Schedule Recyclables, Refuse, Organics and Yard Waste.
+Download the 2022 Duncan Collection Schedule.

-Recycling bags, stickers for cans, and calendars can be picked up, free of charge, at City Hall (200 Craig Street) or the Public Works Yard (1091 Marchmont Road).
+Recycling bags, stickers for cans, and calendars can be picked up, free of charge, at City Hall (200 Craig Street).

 Garbage, recyclables, organics and yard waste must be out by 7:30 a.m. on your collection day.